Types of Ventilation

 - CPAP + ASB: CPAP in combination with Assisted Spontaneous Breathing (ASB) detects the patient’s efforts to breathe in, and synchronizes delivery of pressure support with them, making it easier for the patient to breathe.

-In both modes, it is possible to add mechanical apnea ventilation which is initiated whenever the patient does not breathe spontaneously.
+In both modes, it is possible to add mechanical apnea ventilation which is initiated whenever the affected patient does not breathe spontaneously.

 - + Compared to pure oxygen inhalation, improves oxygenation and decarboxylation